How to plant hedgerow

 Noise Reduction: A well-established hedgerow can act as a noise barrier, reducing sound transmission and creating a calmer and quieter environment.
 This can be especially beneficial if you live near a busy road or in an urban area.

-See also How to pronounce anonymously
+See also How to get to koh tao from bangkok

 Privacy: Planting a hedgerow around your property can provide an additional layer of privacy.
 The thick foliage creates a visual barrier, shielding your garden or yard from prying eyes.